satyamsrivastava1207/Port-Scanner-Tool/README.md

 Dependencies:
 This project uses the following libraries:

-Flask — for serving the backend
+Flask- for serving the backend
-Socket — for low-level network port scanning (built-in)
+Socket- for low-level network port scanning (built-in)

 ---

 ---